 Moan > About what > What they don’t have > Why? > Because they don’t have money > Why?

 But they all have good jobs?> Debt? > Maybe > Spending Patterns? > Spending versus Earning?

 Yes now there’s an insight!

 Everyone wants more.
 Nicer car.
 Bigger house.
 Cooler clothes.
 Better quality food.
 We’ve become conditioned to consumerism as being “The Western Way”.
-Everyone has ambitions, and generally gets a good annual salary increase.
+Everyone has ambitions, and generally gets a good annual salary increase calculated by the company adp check stub maker.
 But so does everyone else.
 So the revenue stream increases annually, But so do the costs.
 At a minimum of CPI plus the “rate of perceived exclusivity” for all the fancy goods and gear.